ActivitySpaceLab/gauteng-wellbeing-mapper-app/docs/RESEARCH_FEATURES_SUMMARY.md

-# Wellbeing Mapper - Research Participation & Encryption Features
+# Gauteng Wellbeing Mapper - Research Participation & Encryption Features

 ## Overview

-This document summarizes the major new features added to the Wellbeing Mapper app to support multi-site research participation with end-to-end encryption.
-These features enable secure data collection for research studies in Barcelona, Spain and Gauteng, South Africa.
+This document summarizes the major features of the Gauteng Wellbeing Mapper app to support research participation with end-to-end encryption.
+These features enable secure data collection for the research study in Gauteng, South Africa.

-## Key New Features
+## Key Features

-### 1. Three-Way Participation System ✨
+### 1. Two-Way Participation System ✨

-Users can now choose between three modes when starting the app:
+Users can now choose between two modes when starting the app:

 - **🏠 Private Mode**: Personal use only, no data sharing
-- **🇪🇸 Barcelona Research**: Participate in Spanish research study
 - **🇿🇦 Gauteng Research**: Participate in South African research study

 **Implementation:**